osisoft/testing-content/content/api-reference/identity/identity-tenants-users.md

 ---

-## List Users By IDs
+## List Users By Ids

-<a id="opIdUsers_List Users By IDs"></a>
+<a id="opIdUsers_List Users By Ids"></a>

-Returns an ordered list of user objects based on userId for a given tenant or a MultiStatusResponse with a list of user objects and a list of errors.
+Returns an ordered list of user objects based on the user Id for a given tenant or a MultiStatusResponse with a list of user objects and a list of errors.

 ### Request
 ```text